Trump and Harris both support a bigger child tax credit. But which families should get it? - WTOP News

 As president, Trump doubled the child tax credit from $1,000 to $2,000 and raised the income cap, allowing families earning up to $400,000 to receive the benefit.
 The child tax credit passed under his administration will expire at the end of next year.
 If the next Congress and president do not act, the credit will fall back to $1,000 a child.

-In 2021, as part of the Inflation Reduction Act, President Joe Biden expanded the credit to $3,000 per child — and $3,600 for children under the age of 6 — and made it available to every household with citizen children, regardless of their income.
+In 2021, as part of his American Rescue Plan, President Joe Biden expanded the credit to $3,000 per child — and $3,600 for children under the age of 6 — and made it available to every household with citizen children, regardless of their income.
 It cut child poverty in half by one measure.
 But those gains were erased when it expired.

 In September, Beckford finally got into a shelter for women and their children in Maryland and was connected with a social service agency that has helped her with many of the expenses a new baby brings, including a stroller and car seat, clothing and toys.

-Note: This story has been corrected to note that Biden expanded the child tax credit in his American Rescue Plan, not the Inflation Reduction Act.